Local Water Done Well / 3 Waters Reform

 Waimakariri District Council is a founding member of C4LD.
 Mayor Dan Gordon is Deputy Chair of the group.
 You can learn more about C4LD here.

-North Canterbury Working Together on Three Waters
+North Canterbury Solidifies Structures for Three Waters

-The new policy allows for local solutions and arrangements to be made to address water infrastructure needs while, importantly, maintaining local ownership and representation.
+Local Water Done Well, is central government’s new policy for Three Waters reform, and requires changes to the structure of water services and provision nationwide to meet regulatory requirements.
+The policy allows for local solutions and arrangements to address water infrastructure needs while, importantly, maintaining local ownership and representation.

 Read more here.